dmidz/tickschart/README.md

 ## Preview or Dev base
 // TODO: online demo

-This repo is based on Vite, a great environment for smooth JS dev, just clone this repo and run:
+This repo is based on [Vite, a wonderful environment for smooth JS dev](https://vitejs.dev/), just clone this repo and run:

       npm install